rdpahalavan/sql-dbms-python/README.md

 - **data/** is the address of the folder where the **.dat** data files are located
 - **queries/Q1.SQL** is the address of the **.sql** file to be executed

-To run a different query at the command line itself, use the format below:
+To run a different query at the command line, use the format below:

 ```
 python3 DBMS.py data/ queries/Q1.SQL "SELECT SUM(A) FROM R WHERE B > 4;"